Page reviewed 30th September 2021

 - Who was previously identified as 'clinically extremely vulnerable'?

 You are likely to be considered to be clinically extremely vulnerable if you have been diagnosed with ovarian cancer and you are currently having:

-- chemotherapy, or have had chemotherapy in the last 3 months.
+- chemotherapy, or have had chemotherapy in the last three months.

-- immunotherapy or any treatment that affects their immune system.
+- immunotherapy or any treatment that affects the immune system.